ahetrick22/react-typescript-dice-game/README.md

 - Save the user's die color preference in local storage so that it persists on reload

+- Find more consistent SVGs (the 1 and 5 are slightly different from the others, but given that I wanted to use free ones, I accepted that for now)

 ## Attributions
 Die SVGs used with free licenses from the Noun Project requiring attribution: "5" die by ladhina from the Noun